Economic and Political Overview

 Legislative Power

 The legislature is bicameral.
 The Parliament consists of the National Assembly and the Senate.
 The 180 members of the Parliament are directly elected in multi-seat constituencies by simple majority vote to serve five-year terms.
-Among the 100 members of the Senate, 70 are indirectly elected by regional councils and 30 are appointed by the president; and they serve five-year terms.
+Among the 100 members of the Senate, 70 are indirectly elected by regional councils and 30 are appointed by the president, and they serve five-year terms.
 The main responsibility of the National Assembly is to pass laws, but rarely has it changed any laws or blocked the passing of legislation.
-The political rights of the people of Cameroon are very much limited.

 Indicator of Freedom of the Press